open-starlab/Document/doc/source/RLearn_Modeling/Sports/Soccer/model_class.rst

 .. method:: visualize_q_values(model_name, checkpoint_path, match_id, sequence_id)

-   Visualizes the Q-values for the trained SAR model.
+   Visualizes the Q-values for the trained RLearn model.

    :param model_name: (str) Name of the model used for training.
    :param checkpoint_path: (str) Path to the saved model checkpoint.